nielsberglund/nielsblogsource/content/posts/2020-01-19-interesting-stuff---week-3-2020.md

 tags:
   - data science
   - distributed computing
+  - Kafka
-  - SQL Server
+  - ksqlDB
-description: Weekly roundup of what interesting stuff I have read in blogs etc.
+  - Microsoft Ignite The Tour
+description: Kafka, ksqlDB, Debezium, Microsoft Ignite The Tour, and other interesting topics.
 keywords:
+  - data science
+  - distributed computing
+  - Kafka
+  - ksqlDB
-  -
+  - Microsoft Ignite The Tour
 ---

 Throughout the week, I read a lot of blog-posts, articles, and so forth, that has to do with things that interest me: